brucent2610/DataEngineerCoaching/PluralSight/ArchitectureDataWarehousingSolutionsUsingGoogleBigQuery/README.md

 - UNNEST() always follows the table name in your FROM clause (think of it conceptually like a pre-joined table)

 The .* syntax tells BigQuery to return all fields for that STRUCT (much like it would if totals.* was a separate table we joined against).

+Recap of STRUCTs:
+- A SQL STRUCT is simply a container of other data fields which can be of different data types.
+The word struct means data structure.
+Recall the example from earlier: STRUCT(``"Rudisha" as name, [23.4, 26.3, 26.4, 26.1] as splits``)`` AS runner
+- STRUCTs are given an alias (like runner above) and can conceptually be thought of as a table inside of your main table.
+- STRUCTs (and ARRAYs) must be unpacked before you can operate over their elements.
+Wrap an UNNEST() around the name of the struct itself or the struct field that is an array in order to unpack and flatten it.

+Compare the number of complaints and temperature using the CORR function.